vivshaw/zettel/pages/Dijkstra's algorithm.md

 - an algorithm to find the shortest path through a weighted graph.
 - steps:
-	- consider the starting node at distance 0, and all other nodes at distance infiinity
+	- consider the starting node at distance 0, and all other nodes at distance infinity
 	- create a heap sorted by distance to track univisited node. add the starting node to it
 	- create a set to store visited nodes
 	- create a dictionary to store parents of nodes